 The way we interpret scripture depends a lot on the way we view the world around us (our worldview).
 The ancient Hebrews viewed the world much differently than we do.
 Worldviews are generally divided into two categories — Eastern and Western.
 The way that the Hebrews and other ancient cultures viewed the world would be classified as mostly “Eastern.”
 The “Western” way of thinking was introduced by the Greeks in the sixth century BC through the works of philosophers such as Socrates, Plato, and Aristotle.
+The Greek way of thinking is more abstract and less experiential.
 The Western or Greek way of thinking spread rapidly and is now dominant in our world.
-Even though Hebrew is spoken in Israel today, modern Hebrew thought is more Western than Eastern.
-Let us look briefly at how the Eastern and Western ways of thinking differ.
+Even though the New Testament was written in Greek, the authors were primarily Hebrews and thought like Hebrews.
+In the following we will look brefly at how the Hebrew way of thinking differs from our own.

 - Dynamic vs. Static

 The Greeks tended to view change as bad.
 Things usually deteriorate with time.
 Thus, they tended to view life in terms of static pictures much like a photograph taken with a camera.
 The Hebrews on the other hand tended to view life dynamically.
 They saw the future positively as an opportunity for new beginnings.
 In English, we make a sharp distinction between nouns and verbs.
 Nouns refer to persons, places, or things.
 Verbs refer to actions.
 Hebrew does not make this sharp distinction.
 People and things are thought of in terms of what they do.
 For example, the Hebrews would not think of God in terms of characteristics such as omnipotent or omnipresent.
 Instead, they would think of God in terms of what he is doing for them or what he has done for them, e.g. “The God who brought us out of Egypt”